Bible Study for Fear: What the Bible's 'Fear Not' Passages Actually Mean

 Day 5: Joshua 1:1-9 "Be strong and courageous" appears three times in nine verses.
 Write down what God says about why courage is possible.
 What is the condition of the courage Joshua is commanded to have?

 Day 6: Matthew 14:22-33 Read the whole passage.
+Where in your life are you looking at the waves?
 Write a one-sentence prayer that redirects your gaze.

 Day 7: Psalm 46 "God is our refuge and strength, an ever-present help in trouble.
 Therefore we will not fear."
 Write down what the psalm says about the specific nature of God as a refuge.
 What does "ever-present" mean for your specific situation?